 In the Pyrenees, refuge culture has been a thing for more than a century.
 Victorians called it “Pyrenean tourism” and the first refuges were designed in the 1900s for hardy mountaineering types looking to break long expeditions.
 Nowadays, these guys still make a hefty portion of your table mates, but a more relaxed clientele has also emerged–families, couples, anybody looking to get away from it all and reconnect with the thrills of high mountains.
-I definitely belong in the second group, as our group usually includes 3 generations of my family–my father (born in 1940), my husband, myself and my two girls (14 and 16).
+I definitely belong in the second group, as our group usually includes 3 generations of my family–my father (born in 1940), myself and my two teenage girls.

-Since 2012, we’ve paired an adventure each year with different parts of the Pyrenees, both on the French and the Spanish side.
+Since 2012, we’ve paired an adventure almost every year with different parts of the Pyrenees, both on the French and the Spanish side.

-- In 2012, we did Pic du Canigou and Pic Carlit.
+- In 2012, we hiked trails to the Pic du Canigou and Pic Carlit.

 - In 2013, we hit the iconic Brèche de Roland to visit the last ice caves of the Pyrenees.

-- In 2014, we hit the Spanish side and Posets natural park.
+- In 2014, we hit the Spanish side and the remote Posets natural park.

 - In 2015, we explored Mont Valier and tested a high mountain live music evening above a sea of clouds.